-To get started select an element that you wish to add a border to and navigate to the Design pane, where you will find the borders section at the bottom.
+To get started select an element that you wish to add a border to and navigate to the Styles pane > Design > Border & Corners section.

 Border settings are controlled by a square toggle with a circle toggle inside.
 Clicking on the circle selects all borders.
 To edit a border independently, you would need to select the corresponding toggle.
 When you select a border, the toggle will be highlighted, indicating that your edits will apply to that border.
 In this example, we have selected the left border: